 At its West Campus, Yale is building something entirely new: a distinctive scientific community that facilitates interactions between Science Hill and medical school scientists and engineers.
-Just a seven-minute shuttle ride from central campus, West Campus provides the physical and conceptual space for innovative collaboration.
-Six broadly multidisciplinary research institutes are being developed here, to tackle problems and develop solutions that extend beyond traditional departmental and disciplinary boundaries.
+Just a sevenminute shuttle ride from central campus, West Campus provides the physical and conceptual space for innovative collaboration.
+Six broadly multidisciplinary research institutes here tackle problems and develop solutions that extend beyond traditional departmental boundaries, transforming the way biomedical, chemical, and engineering research is conducted at Yale.

-BioDesign Institute

-Connecting cell biology and engineering, focusing specifically on the design principles that unite living and synthetic materials at the nanoscale.
+BioDesign Institute Connecting cell biology and engineering, focusing specifically on the design principles that unite living and synthetic materials at the nanoscale.

 Cancer Biology

-Institute Focusing

-on fundamental and

-translational cancer

-biology, driving research

-through the pursuit of
+Institute Focusing on fundamental and translational cancer biology, driving research through the pursuit of novel therapeutics.

-novel therapeutics.

-Chemical Biology Institute Emphasizing research in synthetic biology and products biosynthesis; the pursuit of novel, biologically active small molecules is the backbone of the institute.
+Chemical Biology Institute Emphasizing research in synthetic

+research in synthetic biology and products biosynthesis; the pursuit of novel, biologically active small molecules is the backbone of the institute.

 Energy Sciences

-Institute Focusing on

-the challenges facing the

-environment and energy

-sectors, from alternative

-and sustainable fuels

-to carbon mitigation

-technologies and energy

-storage.
+Institute Focusing on the challenges facing the environment and energy sectors, from alternative and sustainable fuels to carbon mitigation technologies and energy storage.

+Microbial Diversity

-Microbial Diversity Institute The first of its kind, focused on discovering, characterizing, and harnessing the microbial world by investigating microbe-based processes in the environment and in health.
+Institute The first of its kind, focused on discovering, characterizing, and harnessing the microbial world by investigating microbe-based processes in the environment and in health.